-The Swiss watchmaker will soon start selling its new Baume et Mercier William Baume Monopusher Chronograph Limited Edition (ref.
-M0A08802) watch that will be produced in a small lot of only 20 units.
-Although not as high-ranked in terms of brand value as Cartier, Vacheron Constantin, Jaeger-LeCoultre or even IWC, Baume amp; Mercier nevertheless enjoys a good reputation of a serious watchmaker that sells a high-quality product, which is not only finely crafted, but is also a great pleasure to look at.
+Baume et Mercier will soon start selling its limited-edition William Baume Monopusher Chronograph (ref.
+M0A08802).
+The new model will be produced in a small lot of only 20 units.
+Although not as high-ranked in terms of brand value as Cartier, Vacheron Constantin, Jaeger-LeCoultre or even IWC, Baume amp; Mercier nevertheless enjoys a good reputation of a serious watchmaker that sells a high-quality product, which is not only finely crafted but is also a great pleasure to look at.

 To my taste, their dressy Classima Executives 8659 model, which is encased in a small 18k rose gold body 33 mm in diameter looks better than some models from “established” brands that cost ten times more than this one.